-Publishing novel science in peer-reviewed journals is an academic's overriding imperative (e.g. Hattie and Marsh, 1996), followed by winning funding to facilitate publications (i.e. by funding a post-doctoral researcher).
-Publications (bold box and arrows on Fig. 4) are the critical appraisal measure as they demonstrate success in research and they underpin teaching, impact, career (i.e. promotion, mobility, or simply retaining a job), reputation and future funding bids (Sect.
-6.1.4).
-'Funding', or more generally resources (i.e. PhD student time, post-docs, income), is an important appraisal criterion as it indicates reputation and the ability to undertake research, but is significant to an academic as a career measure in its own right.
-Research itself is marked in a light type font (Fig. 4) as it is ascribed little value until published.
-Impact is light as its influence upon an academic's assessment (i.e. career) is still relatively limited, although research and impact promotion pathways are now possible at some universities.
-REF and TEF, and soon KEF (i.e. Knowledge Exchange Framework https://re.ukri.org/knowledge-exchange/knowledge-exchange-framework/) assess UK universities in research, teaching and KE.
-So, impact may gain weight as KEF is brought in although it is unlikely to exceed REF or TEF in importance.
-However, it is key to note that all three assessments are ultimately underpinned by peer-reviewed publications of original work.
-With REF this is direct, TEF is driven by research-led teaching, and KE and impact are required to be tied back to published outputs.
-Thus, even fully buying out an academic to do impact with substantive funding (e.g. a two year KE Fellowship) does not currently reduce the model's applicability for a scientist wishing to remain in academia.
+Publishing novel science in peer-reviewed journals is an academic's overriding imperative (e.g. Hattie and Marsh, 1996), followed by winning funding to facilitate publications (i.e. buy a post-doc's time).
+Publications (bold box and arrows on Fig. 3) are the critical appraisal measure as they underpin teaching, impact, career (i.e. promotion, mobility, or simply retaining a job), reputation and future funding bids (Sect.
+5.1.4).
+'Funding', or more generally resources (i.e. PhD student time, post-docs, £), is an important appraisal criterion as it indicates reputation and ability to do research, but is significant to an academic as a career measure in its own right.
+Research itself is marked lightly (Fig. 3) as it is ascribed little value until published.
+Impact is light as its influence upon an academic's assessment is still relatively limited, although research and impact pathways are now possible at some universities.

-The entrepreneurial route directly between research and impact (Fig. 4) is indicated with a dashed line as it is relatively uncommon (Lam, 2011), and the arrow from impact to funding is thin to reflect the current relative influence it has on the magnitude of resources.
-Teaching and Administration/Leadership are obligatory, but will not get a scientist short-listed for a job so are not focussed on in Fig. 4, even if they are required to actually obtain the job.
-Motivations detailed in Sect.
-6.2 are in italic typeface, whilst the main headings into which duties and appraisal criteria fall are in normal.
+The entrepreneurial route directly between research and impact (Fig. 3) is indicated with a dashed line as it is relatively uncommon (Lam, 2011), and the arrow from impact to funding is thin to reflect the current relative influence it has on the magnitude of resources.
+Teaching and Administration/Leadership are obligatory, but will not get a scientist short-listed for a job so are not focussed on in Fig. 3, even if they are required to actually obtain the job.

-The important thing for a risk practitioner to recognise is that if an academic already under substantial time pressure (Sect.
-6.1.1) wishes to engage with business, their only solution is to be effective and efficient, and prioritise carefully to select what they will not do; and, usually the only flexible element is their own research (e.g. see Boswell, 2018).
+The important thing for a risk practitioner to recognise is that if an academic already working ~50 h/w (Sect.
+5.1.1) wishes to engage with industry, their only solution is to be effective and efficient, and prioritize carefully to select what they will not do; and, usually the only moving part is their own research.
 Thus, such real-world impact must inspire curiosity and provide some way of better doing new science (e.g. ideas, access to novel data, resources, a PhD student), at least in the longer-term; see Stokes' (1997) dynamical model including 'use inspired basic research' for theoretical context (e.g. Cantisani, 2006: Figs. 2 & 3).
-If this feedback exists, the academic might be able to find up to about half a day per week, but such a large time sacrifice would need substantial incentives (Sect.
-6.1.1).
+If this feedback exists, the academic may be able to find up to about half a day per week, but such a large time sacrifice would need substantial incentives.